Bigsweir Bridge: The bridge

 Bigsweir Bridge became a Grade II* listed structure in 1988.
+In common with many bridges which cross country or county boundaries, it has two listings, the Historic England listing for the English side of the bridge, and the Cadw listing for the Welsh side.
 The bridge was repaired, strengthened and repainted in 2010–11.

 Locality

 There is no village at Bigsweir.
 The bridge is about 600 m upstream of the fishing weir and ford of Bigsweir, which is close to Bigsweir House.
 According to Sir Joseph Bradney, the weir, one of many of ancient origin on the river, was named after Buddig or Budic, the father of Euddogwy or Oudoceus, a 7th-century Welsh bishop who retired to Llandogo.
 Recorded early spellings of the name include Bikeswere and Brithekeswere.

 Fishing rights at Bigsweir were mentioned in the Domesday Book.
 By 1331 the rights were held by the monks of Tintern Abbey, some 4 mi downstream of the weir, and there were objections to the abbey raising the level of the weir and so impeding navigation.
 The rights over the weir transferred to the Earl of Worcester in 1537, later passing to his successors, the Dukes of Beaufort.